 In order to bring the 1884 Market House to life, Morningstar is offering nearly 150 spaces for vendors at an absolute bargain.
 Click here to start your own business in the area’s largest and most unique marketlplace!
 “We are looking for a unique blend of ordinary people doing extraordinary things,” Morningstar pointed out.
 “The Waynesboro area has an amazing diversity of talents.”

-He added that the 1884 Market House will be fully staffed six days a week allowing vendors the option on whether they need to be on hand to shop keep.
+He added that the 1884 Market House will be fully staffed seven days a week allowing vendors the option on whether they need to be on hand to shop keep.
 Morningstar also explained that the door is open to vendors outside of those that specialize in vintage, collectibles and art, acknowledging that there is plenty of room for folks who love reclaimed and repurposed merchandise, the potters wheel, home décor and even handmade artisan soaps and fresh flowers.